What is personalized medicine?

 - Non-genetic personal characteristics (for example, lifestyle factors)

 - Molecular (cell) characteristics of the disease

-The importance of tailoring treatment
+The importance of personalized treatment

 The goal of personalized medicine is to give the most effective treatment for each person’s breast cancer.
 This involves: